 COVID-19 Admissions Information

-We know you can't visit us in person right now, and want to make it easy to navigate your way through Western's offerings and processes.
+With everything happening right now, we want to make it easy to navigate your way through Western's offerings and processes.

 In consideration of the disruptions and confusion caused by COVID-19, we've put this page together to help.
 If you can't find the information you're looking for here, please don't hesitate to reach out.